ringcentral/ringcentral-add-in-framework-js/template/[OAuth]README.md

 ```

 For local development, we can use [RingCentral notification app developer tool](https://ringcentral.github.io/ringcentral-notification-app-developer-tool/) to simulate RingCentral App Gallery shell which handles communications between your app and RingCentral server.

+!!!Important note: [RingCentral notification app developer tool](https://ringcentral.github.io/ringcentral-notification-app-developer-tool/) doesn't provide the environment for `interactiveMessages`.
+To have a test environment for that, you will need to [create your sandbox app](#register-app-on-ringcentral-developer-website) on [RingCentral Developer Portal](https://developers.ringcentral.com/login.html#/) (Add-In is currently in beta, so you want to join beta on the same web page).

 To use above tool, there are two fields we want to fill in: